 The crater is known as Janyil in Jaru and as Karntimarlarl in Walmajarri.
 Traditional Owners believe this circular crater was formed when a giant mythological snake raised its head from the ground back long ago at the time of creation.
 Aboriginal people understand many natural features, such as rivers and creeks, are the tracks left by giant ancestral snakes that once weaved their way across the desert.
 Scientists believe Wolfe Creek was formed by the impact of a meteorite as long as 300,000 years ago.

 Geologists F Reeves and D Hart were the first non-Aboriginal people to come across this striking natural feature while conducting an aerial survey of the Canning Basin in 1947.
-In 1969 Wolf Creek Crater was gazetted as a C class reserve.
+In 1969 Wolfe Creek Crater was gazetted as a C class reserve.
 In 1976 protection of the area was upgraded to the status of Class A Reserve.

 The Crater is located south of Halls Creek along the Tanami Road in flat and arid country.
 The Wolfe Creek Crater access road travels through Carranya Station and is unsealed corrugated road through Carranya Station.
 Scenic flights over the crater can be booked in Halls Creek with Northwest Regional Airlines.